 It’s not to say some women weren’t trying fad diets and even dangerous diet pills those days, they did but they also were more active than we are.

-Tips for Losing Weight the 1950’s Housewife Way
+Tips for Staying Health the 1950s Housewife Way

-- Use a clothesline.
 Clotheslines save money and help your clothes last longer.
 It also gets you moving and some vitamin D. If you have never used a clothesline before I have lots of tips for using a clothesline to help you get started.